lbl-srg/obc/specification/source/cdl.rst

                        \"rdfs:label\": \" Heating Hot Water Supply Temperature\" }",
                     metadataLanguage="Text" "This is a temperature reading input that should be hardwired to heating coil temperature sensor")));
+]

-* Depending on the metadataLanguage and the format, the metadata could vary from an RDF subgraph to simple plain text.
+Depending on the metadataLanguage and the format, the metadata could vary from an RDF subgraph to simple plain text.
 The text ``cdl_instance_name`` within the metadata can be used for referring to the current instance if it has the same name as the CDL instance.
 In the above example, the tool that parses the semantic information will infer the Brick metadata as ``bldg:THeaCoiSup_in a Brick:Hot_Water_Supply_Temperature_Sensor .`` and the Project Haystack identifier as ``{"@id": "THeaCoiSup_in"}``.
 This will avoid the user having to repeat the name of the instance and makes it less prone to errors and inconsistencies.

-* The metadata defined in the top-level block annotations will be accessible to other instances (inputs, outputs etc.) defined within the sequence.
+The metadata defined in the top-level block annotations will be accessible to other instances (inputs, outputs etc.) defined within the sequence.
 Additionally, semantic information attached to an instance can refer to instances that were defined earlier in the sequence.
 This way, the semantic information attached to an instance can refer to another instance within the sequence that was defined previously.

-* Tools that process CDL can interpret the ``semantic`` section, but for control purposes CDL will ignore it.
-[This avoids potential conflict for entities that are declared differently across these metadata standards and CDL, and may be conflicting.]
+Tools that process CDL can interpret the ``semantic`` section, but for control purposes CDL will ignore it.
+[This avoids potential conflict for entities that are declared differently across these metadata schemas and CDL, and may be conflicting.]